 Students register for four hours credit per semester for two 50-minute private lessons per week.
 Requirements include attendance at master classes as specified by the instructor, a student recital performance each semester, a final examination performance for a faculty jury at the end of each semester, attendance at student recitals and other designated Music Department events, and a graduate recital.
-The graduate recital must be at least 60 minutes in length and must be approved by a faculty committee appointed by the Graduate Coordinator.
+Collaborataive piano requires three graduate recitals-one vocal, one instrumental, and a third for which the content will be determined by the applied teacher.
+The graduate recital or recitals must be at least 60 minutes in length and must be approved by a faculty committee appointed by the Graduate Coordinator.
 The faculty committee will hear the entire proposed recital no more than three weeks before the performance date in a formal recital hearing and will approve or disapprove the public performance.
 If memorization is required for the recital, the hearing must also be memorized.